-These soft and moist banana carrot muffins are delicious and easy to make.
-You can make these muffins for breakfast or as a snack.
-When you want to make muffins on the healthier side, you can make this from scratch no mixer recipe that takes almost 35 minutes from start to finish!
+These soft and moist banana carrot muffins with warm spices are delicious and easy to make.
+When you want to make muffins on the healthier side, you can use this from scratch no mixer recipe that takes almost 35 minutes from start to finish!
+They are perfect for breakfast or as a snack.

 These muffins are a healthier version of my carrot cake loaf.
 They taste something in between banana bread and carrot bread.